nathan-king/animism-website/animism-site/src/content/pages/beliefs/nexus.md

 ## A Living Cosmology

 The world is full of potential nexuses.
 Spirit is not rare—it is everywhere.
-But recognition, relationship, and care are what transform potential into presence.
+But recognition, relationship, and care transform potential into presence.

 To walk this path is to move through a world where stone, water, tree, and tool may all become sacred—when the relationship is right.